 Tax season is upon us, and if you are a model, it can be very frustrating & confusing when it comes time to file.
-The modeling industry is a grey area as far as the taxation system is concerned because there are no actual black and white rules for what you can or can’t claim, which makes it a very slippery slope when it comes to write-offs/deductions.
+The modeling industry is a grey area as far as the taxation system is concerned because there are no actual black and white rules for what you can or can't claim, making it a slippery slope for write-offs/deductions.

-As a model, you’re considered a self-employed individual, and therefore can deduct business expenses from your modeling income.
-Tax write offs are important because they may be able to get you a percentage of the amount deducted from your paychecks due to taxes back in the form of a tax refund.
-However, it is extremely important to note that not everything can be considered a write off, and lying or including things that aren’t actually business related can get you into a lot of trouble with the IRS.
+As a model, you're considered a self-employed individual and therefore can deduct business expenses from your modeling income.
+Tax write-offs are important because they may be able to get you a percentage of the amount deducted from your paychecks due to taxes back in the form of a tax refund.
+However, it is imperative to note that not everything can be considered a write-off, and lying or including things that aren't business-related can get you into trouble with the IRS.

-As I mentioned above, writing off expenses is a slippery slope for models, because in the event of being audited by the IRS, you need to have adequate proof that the products and services you spent money on were exclusively related to your modeling work.
+As I mentioned above, writing off expenses is a slippery slope for models because, in the event of being audited by the IRS, you need to have adequate proof that the products and services you spent money on were exclusively related to your modeling work.
 According to the IRS website, your deducted expenses must be considered a typical or necessary expense.
-Which means, you need to err on the side of caution and don’t deduct items that are easily arguable.
+Which means you need to err on the side of caution and don't deduct easily arguable items.
 Try to imagine convincing an IRS agent that getting regular facials & buying cute shoes is solely a modeling expense...
 Good luck with that!

-Below is a list of some items that you may be able to deduct, as well as some ‘red flag’ items that may not be so easily sold as a necessary expense.
-Again, it is very important to talk to a professional before you officially file your expenses!
+Below is a list of some items that you may be able to deduct and some 'red flag' items that may not be so easily sold as a necessary expense.
+But, again, it is essential to talk to a professional before you officially file your expenses!

 Travel/mileage- As a model, sometimes it feels like you live in your car due to all the driving around you have to do!
-Definitely keep track of the mileage you rack up driving to/from jobs & casting calls so you can use it as a tax write off!
-If Uber or public transit is more your mode, then keep track of the receipts/tickets as those also count as business expenses.
+Keep track of the mileage you rack up driving to/from jobs & casting calls so you can use it as a tax write-off!
+If Uber or public transit is more your mode, keep track of the receipts/tickets as those also count as business expenses.